SahilBShah/pinetree-evolution/README.md

 **Data availibility:**

 To generate all figures in the manuscript, please go to (to be updated) to download output from all runs and unzip into a folder called `results` that resides in the home directory.
-At this point, you should be able to run the R scripts that reside in the `src` directory.
+At this point, you should be able to run the R scripts that reside in the `manuscript/code` directory.

 ## Overview and restrictions

 This is an evolutionary program that uses pinetree to evolve phage genomes based on user's specifications.
 These specifications entail target data related to a user-specified gene expression pattern (.tsv file) and the genome configuration of the phage (.yml file).
 These can be created using the given python files: `gene_expression_generator.py` and `create_genome_configurations.py`.
 We have provided multiple gene expression and genome configuration files found in the `target` and `genome_configuration` folders, respectively.

+**Organization**

+The repository is organized into two distinct sections.
+The first of which is a folder called `manuscript` that contains all the code and data needed to recreate the main figures in the manuscript.
+The second part of this repository is the `src/python` folder containing the evolutionary simulator that may be used freely.

 **Genome restrictions**